Changes to voting in elections

 When you register to vote by proxy, you need to give a reason why you can't vote in person.
 Acceptable reasons include the following:

 If you want to appoint a proxy for more than one election, you need to give a reason why you can't vote in person.
-Acceptable reasons include the following:
+Acceptable reasons include:

 Your proxy can vote by post but they must register to vote by postal proxy.
 To download an application form, go to the Electoral Commission website.